webrtc-rs/webrtc/examples/examples/insertable-streams/README.md

 decrypts in Javascript.

 insertable-streams allows the browser to process encoded video.
-You could implement E2E encyption, add metadata or insert a completely different video feed!
+You could implement E2E encryption, add metadata or insert a completely different video feed!

 ## Instructions